Capital (radio network)

 Capital is a network of twelve independent contemporary hit radio stations in the United Kingdom, broadcasting a mix of local and networked programming.
-Nine of the stations are owned and operated by Global Media & Entertainment, while the other three are owned and operated under separate franchise agreements.
+Ten of the stations are owned and operated by Global, while the other two are owned and operated under separate franchise agreements.

-As of December 2022, the stations serve a combined weekly audience of 5.9 million listeners and target a core audience in the 15–34 age group; 57% of all listeners are within this demographic.
+As of September 2024, the stations serve a combined weekly audience of 7.5 million listeners and target a core audience in the 15–34 age group; 57% of all listeners are within this demographic.
 The national version of the network is widely available on Global Player, Freeview, Sky, Freesat, Virgin Media and Digital One DAB.
 Capital is the fifth most-popular radio network in the UK by listeners, and the second largest of the commercial stations after Heart.